Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Anonymous VPN Ltd is based in the Seychelles.

-That means you can expect legitimate privacy in addition to the crystal-clear water and perfect beaches.
+That means you can expect legitimate privacy protections beyond just crystal-clear water and perfect beaches.

-3. Supports 3 VPN Protocols with AES-256 Encryption Standard
+3. Supports Legacy VPN Protocols with AES-256 Encryption

 Anonymous VPN Portocols